hrishikesh1225/Social-Distancing-Monitor/README.md

 ### Code

-It is in the file uploaded , it is a c++ program.
+The file has been uploaded with the code , it is a c++ program.

+It is saved as SD.hxx.

 Use Adrino IDE.

 ## Conclusion